Defining and optimizing manufacturing assets concurrently with manufacturing planning

 Define Mechanical Devices for use in 3D Process Planning and Validation

-DELMIA Mechanical Device Builder enables you to create virtual mechanical devices for downstream planning and simulation.
-Resource designers can leverage Device Builder’s intuitive user interface to define all the types of mechanical devices used in a manufacturing setting, from simple clamps to complex robots and lift-assist equipment.
-Once you validate a device model, you can save it to a resource catalog.
+DELMIA Mechanical Device Builder (MDB) enables users to create virtual mechanical devices for downstream planning and simulation.
+Resource designers can leverage MDB’s intuitive user interface to define all the types of mechanical devices used in a manufacturing setting, from simple clamps to complex robots and lift-assist equipment.
+Once a device model is validated, it can be saved to a resource catalog.
 Planners, programmers, and simulation engineers can use it to define, optimize, and validate manufacturing plans.

-- Safely validate mechanical devices in a V6 3D environment.
+- Safely validate mechanical devices in a Version 6 3D environment

-Define the work envelope for robot devices.Engineers can create a robot envelope within which all points are reachable with the selected tool profile.
+Define the work envelope for robot devicesEngineers can create a robot envelope within which all points are reachable with the selected tool profile.
 The envelope is used primarily to find the reachable position for the device.
+Work Envelopes created in V5 can also be easily imported into Version 6.